Hutsul traditional wedding: cordially from the Carpathians

 When the official ceremony in the church is over, everyone is invited to enjoy the meals.
 The tables are usually placed outdoors in tents that are specially constructed for these festivities.

 The party lasts several days, but sometimes longer.
-Its main features are the large number of songs and dancing until morning, all witnessed by the picturesque Carpathian Mountains.
+Its main features are the largest number of songs and dancing until morning, all witnessed by the picturesque Carpathian Mountains.

 Highlights of wedding traditions in the Carpathian Mountains